nrgar/myrepo/README.md

 # myrepo
-A test repository for learning GitHub
+A repository created to learn connecting to GitHub remotely.